 Insurance Europe is concerned the Regulation as currently drafted will have a significant impact on an organisations’ ability to target marketing at their customers.

-Insurance Europe calls for rules on profiling that:
+Insurance Europe believes rules on profiling:

-Do not prohibit or restrict risk-adequate rating, rate classification and risk assessments necessary for premium calculation.
+should not prohibit or restrict risk-adequate rating, rate classification and risk assessments necessary for premium calculation.
 There is a direct correlation between the consumers’ profiled risk – as derived from multiple data used for risk assessment – and the likely claims history of a policyholder during the policy period, which, combined, determines the fair premium charged to policyholders.

-Allow products and services to continue being designed to meet identified consumer groups’ needs and to be targeted accordingly, to the benefit of consumers and society.
+Should continue to allow unspent criminal convictions to be used for the purposes of risk pricing.
+Premiums are calculated on the basis of risk and evidence shows that relevant unspent convictions can indicate the likelihood of making a future or fraudulent claim.

 Data portability